United States Marine Forces Special Operations Command: Personnel

-Critical Skills Operators (CSOs) are the primary special operations Marines within MARSOC.
-They are trained to execute a variety of missions.
-Specialized training also provides capabilities in language fluency necessary for crossing cultural barriers, allowing CSOs to connect with the local forces as well as civilians.
-Marines designated CSOs are awarded MOS code 0372.
-CSOs are assigned to Marine Special Operations Teams (MSOT), Companies (MSOC), and Battalions (MSOB).
+Marine Raider (MR) Formerly known as a Critical Skills Operator or CSO.
+Marine Raiders are enlisted Marines that have attended and passed MARSOCs six week assessment and selection and have graduated the rigorous 9 month Marine Raider Course (MRC), formally called the Individual Training Course (ITC).
+Marine Raiders are the primary special operations Marines within MARSOC and the Marine Raider Regiment.
+They are trained to execute a variety of SOF missions sets including but not limited to Direct Action, Special Reconnaissance, and Irregular Warfare.
+Specialized training also provides capabilities in language fluency necessary for crossing cultural barriers, allowing Marine Raiders to connect with partnered and local forces as well as civilians.
+Marines designated as Marine Raiders are awarded the Military Occupational Specialty (MOS) code 0372 Marine Raider.
+Upon graduation from the MRC, the MARSOCs Basic Language Course (BLC), U.S. Army Basic Airborne Course and the United States Marine Corps Multi-Mission Parachute Course, Marine Raiders are sent to the Marine Raider Regiment (MRR).
+Here they will join one of the three Marine Raider Battalions (MRB).
+Upon arrival to an MRB, the Raider will be assigned to a Marine Special Operations Company (MSOC) followed by placement into a Marine Special Operations Team (MSOT).

-Special Operations Officers (SOOs) are Marine Corps officers awarded the MOS code 0370.
-Officer candidates trying to obtain this MOS have to be rank of first lieutenant or higher and must go through similar training and more compared to enlistees.
-SOO candidates will attend Assessment & Selection (A&S) Phase 1 and 2 together with their enlisted counterparts.
-Upon successful A&S Phase 1 and 2 completion, Marines selected for assignment as CSOs or SOOs attend Individual Training Course (ITC).
-Officers attending ITC will also attend MARSOC Team Commander's Course (MTCC), which coincides with ITC.
-Once all training has been completed, SOOs will be sent to their Marine Special Operations Teams, Companies, and Battalions.
+Marine Raider Officer (MRO) Formerly known as a Special Operations Officer or SOO.
+Marine Raider Officers are Marine Corps officers that have attended and passed MARSOCs six week assessment and selection, have graduated the Marine Raider Course (MRC) and passed the MARSOCs Team Commander's Course (MTCC).
+Upon graduation of MTCC and MRC, MROs are awarded the MOS code of 0370 Marine Raider Officer.
+MROs will attend the U.S. Army Basic Airborne Course and the United States Marine Corps Multi-Mission Parachute Course along with their fellow enlisted Marine Raiders.
+MROs will be sent to their perspective MRBs and MSOCs where they will ultimately take command and control of an MSOT.

 Special Operations Combat Service Specialists (SOCS-Ss) are combat service support Marines who serve one standard tour with MARSOC in their primary MOS.
 Their training includes core skills for joint and interagency work as well as enhanced SOF combat skills training to enable their successful integration and survivability in special operations environments.

 Special Operations Capabilities Specialists (SOCSs) are combat support Marines who are able to join MARSOC based upon their MOS skill.
-They receive advanced special operations forces training and certification.
-SOCSs are operational and tactical force multipliers and frequently deploy alongside CSOs.
+They receive advanced special operations forces training and certification, and frequently deploy alongside CSOs.
 SOCS billet fields include intelligence, communications, explosive ordnance disposal, dog handlers, and fire-control specialists.
 SOCSs are awarded the MOS of 8071 and return to the operating forces after an extended tour of service with MARSOC.

 Insignia

 In August 2016, the Marine Corps approved a new Marine Special Operator Insignia for wear by graduates of the five-phase Individual Training Course (ITC).
-The pin device will first be issued to the next ITC graduating class of critical skills operators.
-Critical skills operators and special operations officers already in the field will receive their pins later.